ubaidkhan08/CLIFS-Contrastive-Language-Image-Forensic-Search/README.md

 3. Content moderation: Social media platforms may need to monitor user-generated content for inappropriate or harmful content.
 CLIFS can be used to quickly identify frames in a video that contain such content, allowing moderators to take appropriate action.

-4. Video recommendation: Video recommendation systems may use CLIFS to suggest videos to users based on their interests.
+`4.
+Video recommendation:` Video recommendation systems may use CLIFS to suggest videos to users based on their interests.
 The system can analyze the video's frames and recommend videos that match a user's preferences.